itmeson/c-calc-phys-II/src/overview/standards.rst

 6. Heat and Entropy

    1. I can explain the macroscopic observation that “heat flows from high temperature to low temperature” in terms of statistical processes
+   2. I can compute the rate of energy flow through materials using specific heat and conductivity
+   3. I can explain the functioning of a heat engine in
+   4. I can explai the distinction between a reversible and an irreversible process

 8. Electric Forces